freqtrade/freqtrade/docs/recursive-analysis.md

 - After setting the benchmark it will then carry out additional runs for each different startup candle count.
 - It will then compare the indicator values at the last candle rows and report the differences in a table.

-## Understand the recursive analysis output
+## Understanding the recursive-analysis output

-This is an example of how the output will look like when at least one indicator have recursive formula issue
+This is an example of an output results table where at least one indicator has a recursive formula issue:

 ```
 | indicators   | 20      | 40      | 80     | 100    | 150     | 300     | 999    |